netxms/netxms-doc/admin/event-processing.rst

 Escalation
 ----------

-As it was described in :ref:`generating_alarms` chapter there is possibility to generate new event if alarm stay in :guilabel:`Outstanding` state for too long.
+As it was described in :ref:`generating_and_terminating_alarms` chapter there is possibility to generate new event if alarm stay in :guilabel:`Outstanding` state for too long.
 Escalation is built on this option.
 When alarm was generated, but no action was done from operator in predefined time, new event can be generated and this time email or notification (SMS, instant message)